 A chemist works in applied research, as well as basic research.
 In the applied research, a chemist helps lead to a development and discovery of improved or new plastics, drugs, or cleaners (to name a few).
 Chemists also determining the structure, properties and composition of matter.
 They conduct experiments and tests with the ways that combinations of elements might react to each other.

 A chemist directs technicians to analyze components and a material’s physical properties.
-They oversee the techniques and proper chemical processing of technicians and scientists.
-They also test operating temperatures, ingredients, and mixing times.
-They are required to prepare solutions, reagents, and compounds that would be used in the procedures of the labs.
-They ensure quality and safety requirements are kept by conducting tests on the materials.
+They also oversee the techniques and proper chemical processing of technicians and scientists.
+In addition to test operating temperatures, they also test ingredients, and the impact of mixing times.
+These professionals are required to prepare solutions, reagents, and compounds in the procedures of the labs.
+Not only do they ensure quality they must ensure safety requirements are met.
 They would be required to write technical reports of their research findings and present them to engineers, scientists and others.

 A chemist needs to computer savvy and knowledge of sophisticated laboratory instruments that are used for experimental analysis, modeling, or simulation.
 They would need to be able to use three-dimensional computer modeling software for their research and studies.
 He or she would most likely work on a team with other scientists, engineers, physicists, biologists and others in their research.
 Many chemists work in the field of geochemistry, biochemistry, or with their experience in chemistry may choose to go on to become a teacher or professor.